FAQs Death Certificates

 Q: How can I order a certified copy of a death record through Vital Records and Statistics and what information is needed to order the record?

-A: You may order additional copies of the death record through the mortuary that handled the disposition, in person at our office (Death Certificates in Person), or by mail (Death Certificates by Mail).
+A: You may order additional copies of the death record through the mortuary that handled the disposition, in person by appointment at our office or by mail.
 The application form Application for Certified Copy of Death Record and Sworn Statement and Acknowledgement are on line for your convenience.
 ALL information is required in order to process your request for certified copies.
-Our address is: HHSA Office of Vital Records and Statistics; 3851 Rosecrans St.; San Diego, CA 92110; Office Hours are: 9:00 am - 5:00 pm, Monday through Friday.

 Q: How long does it take to change a death record by the State after it has been registered?

 A: It can take up to eight weeks for the State Office of Vital Records to process an amended record.
 It is especially IMPORTANT to be sure all the information you give to the Funeral Director is accurate due to the time involved to process the correction at the State level.

 For more information send us an email or phone (619) 692-5733.